Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Introduction

-In this paper, we characterise the polarimetric performances of the 2-Channel-Focal-Reducer Rozhen (hereafter FoReRo2 or FR2 \citep{2000KFNTS...3...13J}).
+In this paper, we characterise the polarimetric performance of the 2-Channel-Focal-Reducer Rozhen (hereafter, FoReRo2 or FR2 \citep{2000KFNTS...3...13J}).
 This instrument is attached to the Ritchey–Chr\'etien (RC) focus of the 2-m telescope of the Bulgarian National Astronomical Observatory (BNAO) -- Rozhen.
-We use a homogeneous dataset of observations of both zero and high polarisation standard stars and present some examples of scientific applications.
-We assess the stability and the accuracy of the instrument over nearly a decade of observations, and to provide reliable calibration data that can support future scientific use of FR2.
+We use a homogeneous dataset of observations of both zero- and high-polarisation standard stars and present a set of examples of scientific applications in this context.
+We assess the stability and the accuracy of the instrument over nearly a decade of observations, and provide reliable calibration data that can support future scientific use of FR2.

-In section~\ref{Sec.2} we review the FoReRo2 and its observing modes.
-In section~\ref{Sec.3}, we present the observing strategy and the data reduction steps.
+In Section~\ref{Sec.2}, we review the FoReRo2 and its observing modes.
+In Section~\ref{Sec.3}, we present the observing strategy and the data reduction steps.
 Section~\ref{spp.hpol} contains the results of observations of stars with high degrees of polarisation.
 Section~\ref{Sec.6} showcases a statistical study of $K$ and \lmax of polarised stars, spectropolarimetric observations of the recurrent nova RS Oph and the symbiotic star Z And, as well as polarimetric observations (imaging) of the comet C/2019 Y4 (ATLAS).
 These observations serve as examples to demonstrate FoReRo2’s operational flexibility and its capability to deliver high-quality polarimetric and spectropolarimetric data for a diverse range of astronomical targets.